RagnarDanneskjold/coinproxy/yaws-based/ReadMe.txt

        $ cd coinproxy/yaws-based/

     4) Edit include/coinproxy.hrl accordingly

+    5) Enable the APIs we want through "api_controller.conf"

-    5) Start the proxy (better do this within a screen session)
+    6) Start the proxy (better do this within a screen session)
        $ yaws --conf ./yaws.conf

-    6) Now we can talk with the remote bitcoind node via the local Yaws-based coinproxy
+    7) Now we can talk with the remote bitcoind node via the local Yaws-based coinproxy

 ----------------------------------------------------------------------